bcgit/pc-dart/README.md

 This library is now ported to non-nullable-by-default, a breaking language feature released by the Dart team!
 See https://dart.dev/null-safety and https://dart.dev/null-safety/migration-guide for more details.
 Please note that both null-safe and non-null-safe versions are available (v3.x.x-nullsafety for null-safe, v2.x.x for non-null-safe).
-However, once null-safety comes out of beta, only the null-safe version of this library will be actively maintained.
+However, only the null-safe version of this library is actively maintained.

 ## Algorithms